tel/clatrix/README.md

 ## Usage

-For now, generate the documentation using `lein marg` and take a look.
-A few examples of things you can do below.
+For now, you can read the
+[Marginalia documentation](http://tel.github.com/clatrix) or take a look at a few examples below.

 ```Clojure
 clatrix.core> (let [A (matrix (repeat 5 (range 10)))] (pp A))